greengeek/selfhosted-templates-rpi/README.md

 # selfhosted-templates-rpi

 Just messing around with selfhosted_templates found at https://github.com/SelfhostedPro/selfhosted_templates to clean up and fix a few things to work with the Raspberry Pi 4 and Portainer 2.x.
-Currently testing it out with Raspberry Pi OS lite 64bit.
+Currently testing it out with Raspberry Pi OS lite 64bit beta.

 Minor changes made from the main project:
 * Updated Sonarr to ver v3